tjd1234/cmpt135spring2024/sample_code/week1/wordcount/README.md

   messy code.

 - **It's pretty efficient in both time and memory**.
-It only reads the file once, and no matter how how much input its scanning it uses the same tiny amount of memory.
+It only reads the file once, and use a very small amount of memory (it doesn't read the entire file into memory).

 - **Counting words is tricky**.
-The insight of counting the whitespace *between* words is not completely obvious, and so that's a good reason to explain it in the code with comments.
-This tricks works well in practice, but it is not perfect.
+The insight of counting the whitespace *between* words is not completely obvious, and so that's a good reason to explain it in comments.
+This tricks works well enough in practice, but it is not perfect.
   For example, `hoi polloi` is one English word, but it is counted as two because of the space.
 And text like `one...two...three` is counted as *one* word because it has no spaces.

 - **[count_chars_start.cpp](count_chars_start.cpp) is a good starting point for writing other character-by-character utilities**.
-For instance, starting with it you could write a program that adds line numbers to the start of each line, or strips-out source code comments, etc. The program [line_check.cpp](line_check.cpp) starts from the file, and is a program that checks if a file has any lines longer than 100 characters.
+For instance, starting with it you could write a program that adds line numbers to the start of each line, or strips-out source code comments, etc.

 ## Extra